 House Joint Resolution 296 recognizes Patricia and Manuel Oliver for their relentless advocacy against gun violence following the tragic loss of their son, Joaquin "Guac" Oliver, in the Parkland school shooting on February 14, 2018.
 In response to their grief, the Olivers founded the nonprofit organization Change the Ref (CTR) to hold politicians and the gun industry accountable, ensuring that their son's memory serves as a catalyst for change rather than a statistic.
 Their activism has led to significant initiatives, including the establishment of the White House Office of Gun Violence Prevention, showcasing their commitment to making a difference.

-The resolution highlights the Olivers' innovative approaches to activism, which include impactful projects such as the NRA Children's Museum, The Lost Class graduation ceremony for gun violence victims, and a video game educating players on gun safety.
-Their latest endeavor, a stage performance titled "Guac," narrates their journey of loss and resilience while challenging audiences to take action against gun violence.
-The resolution commends Patricia and Manuel Oliver for their dedication to ensuring their son's story contributes to saving lives and pledges their continued fight against gun violence.
+The resolution highlights the Olivers' innovative and impactful projects, such as the NRA Children's Museum, The Lost Class graduation ceremony for gun violence victims, and the stage performance "Guac," which narrates their journey of loss and resilience.
+Through art, storytelling, and bold activism, they aim to raise awareness and inspire action against gun violence.
+The resolution commends their dedication to ensuring that Joaquin's story continues to resonate and drive efforts to combat gun violence, pledging that they will persist in their advocacy as long as the issue remains a threat to families.